lianggroup/lianggroup/README.md

 📣**As for students, we're now looking for**:
 - Highly motivated students with solid mathematics and coding background
 - Interested in machine learning and wireless communications in general

+`
+I usually have 1-2 Ph.D. and 3-4 Master's openings every year.
+Please drop me an email if you are interested in working with me.
+Email:lliang@seu.edu.cn
+`